KateMcGuane/magkapares/README.md

 ### Acknowledgements
 - To Sarah, thank you so much for your time, energy and commitment to helping me understand what I was doing.
 Most notably, understanding Git a bit better, and helping me set up my VS Code workspace.
 I am positive that all those growing pains will pay off in the near future.
-- Thank you to my tutor, Laura, who provided reassurance throughout this project.
 - Thank you to my fellow students for sharing what they developed, valuable resources, in addition to the struggles and wins.
 - Thank you to my partner Mikhail, for your support and nourishing meals.
 ---
-Developed by Kate McGuane for Code Institute Portfolio Project 2, 2023
+Developed by Kate McGuane for Code Institute Portfolio Project 2, 2024